Nancy Kwan: Early life

 Except during World War II, Kwan had a comfortable early life.
 Cared for by an amah (阿嬤), a woman who looks after children, Kwan owned a pony and spent her summers in resorts in Borneo, Macao, and Japan.
 An affluent man, her father owned a several-acre hilltop property in Kowloon.
 In her youth, she was called "Ka-shen".
 She wrote in 1960 that as an eight-year-old, her fortune-teller "predicted travel, fame, and fortune for me".

 Kwan attended the Catholic Maryknoll Convent School until she was 13 years old, after which she travelled to Kingsmoor School in Glossop, England a private boarding school that had offered places to refugees in 1938 and 1939, either at no cost or at a reduced rate, that her brother Ka-keung was then attending.
 Her brother studied to become an architect and she studied to become a dancer.

 Kwan's introduction to tai chi sparked a desire to learn ballet.
 When Kwan was 18, she pursued her dream of becoming a ballet dancer by attending the Royal Ballet School in London.
 She studied performing arts subjects such as stage make-up and danced every day for four hours.
 Her studies at the Royal Ballet School ran concurrently with her high-school studies.
 Because Kwan's high school had deep connections with nearby theatre companies, Kwan was able to take small parts in several of their productions.
 Upon graduating from high school, she took a luxurious trip to France, Italy, and Switzerland.
-Afterwards, she travelled back to Hong Kong, where she started a ballet school.
+Afterwards, she traveled back to Hong Kong, where she started a ballet school.